CaitlinKennedy/k-clique-matrix/README.md

 # kClistMatrix.cpp

 This program iterates over all k-cliques and generates the k-clique weighted adjacency matrix.

 ## To compile:
 "g++ kClistMatrix.cpp -O9 -o kClistMatrix -fopenmp".
+Running "make" will compile the code and run some basic tests

 ## To execute:
 "./kClistDens p k edgelist.txt".